spiicytuna/flame/README.md

 ## 🌎 IP-Based Weather

 - Uses public services like `ip-api.com` and `ipinfo.io` to determine client geolocation.
+- The location shows below the weather  icon since weather is dynamic based on GeoIP.
 - Falls back to static coordinates defined in `config.json` (from Flame settings) if IP lookup fails.
 - Weather is retrieved from [WeatherAPI.com](https://www.weatherapi.com/), using your API key.
 - Supports IP-based switching (e.g. VPN users will see weather for new IP automatically).